AVEVA/AVEVA-Samples/docs/Cloud_Operations.md

   <tr>
     <td align="middle" valign="top">
       <b>
-        <a href="https://github.com/osisoft/sample-adh-data_hub_to_pi-python"> Data Hub to PI </a>
+        <a href="https://github.com/osisoft/sample-adh-data_hub_to_pi-python"> CONNECT data services to PI </a>
       </b>
       <br />
-      This sample uses REST API calls to the Sequential Data Store of AVEVA Data Hub to collect Types, Streams, and data and create corresponding PI Tags in a Data Archive through OMF messages.
+      This sample uses REST API calls to the Sequential Data Store of CONNECT data services to collect Types, Streams, and data and create corresponding PI Tags in a Data Archive through OMF messages.
       <br />
       <br />
       <table align="middle">